explorer436/explorer-git-repo/HelpfulTools/HelpfulTools.md

 So if you want to replicate one path to another include the trailing slash as follows:

     rsync -av /sourcepath/sourcedir/ /duplicatpath/sourcedir/

 ---

+<a id="org4c4ae37"></a>

+# Killing a process

+    ****In Windows machines****
+If you need to kill a process manually on Windows it’s actually pretty easy.
+First, fire up a command prompt and type the following command.

+    netstat -a -o -n

+To kill the process we need to find the PID of the process in question.
+I just run down the list by port until I find port 8080 and here you will see the process id was 28344.

+Finally, with the PID we can run the following command to kill the process

+    taskkill /F /PID 28344

+****In Linux****

+This command will print you PID of process bound on that port :

+    fuser 8080/tcp

+And this command will kill that process :

+    fuser -k 8080/tcp

+****Issue with port 80 being blocked****

+If anyone is running into issues with port 80 blocked while setting up their new slice, I have a workaround if you would like to use it.
+I have an open ticket with VDE support to see about getting the Citrix Virtual Desktop Service changed to a different port.
+I will let you know when they have verified this fix or have a different workaround.
+I have been able to successfully reboot my slice several times and log back into the Citrix Workspace with no issue.
+Verify it is the Citrix Desktop Service running over port 80 by using the following command (as Admin):

+    netsh http show servicestate | findstr HTTP

+Run the following command to change its port (you should run netstat -aon to make sure the number you choose is free).

+    C:\Program Files\Citrix\Virtual Desktop Agent\Agent Configuration\Agentconfig.exe /portnumber:4150

+Restart the Citrix Service (or reboot your machine)

+---

+<a id="org32960e2"></a>

+# Postman tips

+Script to read fields from a JSON response and set it as a collection variable that can be used in the subsequent steps:

+    var jsonData = JSON.parse(responseBody);
+    pm.collectionVariables.set("quoteId", jsonData.data.quoteId);

+Script to read fields from a SOAP response and set it as a collection variable that can be used in the subsequent steps:

+    var parseString = require('xml2js').parseString;
+    var stripPrefix = require('xml2js').processors.stripPrefix;

+    parseString(responseBody, { tagNameProcessors: [ stripPrefix ] }, function(err, js) {
+        if(err) throw err;

+        var companysQuoteNumber = js.Envelope.Body[0].rateResponse[0].response[0].HomePolicyQuoteInqRs[0].PersPolicy[0].QuoteInfo[0].CompanysQuoteNumber[0];

+        pm.collectionVariables.set("companysQuoteNumber", companysQuoteNumber);
+    });

+(A simpler way is to use xml2json but it will not remove the namespaces from the json and if the namespaces are dynamically changing, it can be a problem)

+---

+<a id="org5e3023f"></a>

+# Running jar files from terminal

+    java -jar jarFileName.jar

+---

+<a id="org4f4cee9"></a>

+# Cntlm

+Updating password in cntlm :

+In a Linux slice, cntlm config file is usually located here :

+    /etc/cntlm.conf
+    or
+    /usr/local/etc/cntlm.conf

+Many corporate security policies require regular password changes, CNTLM makes these very easy.

+First, get the hashes for the new password with:

+    cntlm -H

+Copy and paste those hashes into your cntlm.conf file located at:

+    /etc/cntlm.conf
+    or
+    /usr/local/etc/cntlm.conf

+(if you get this error while trying to edit the file : readonly option is set (add ! to override) - This happens when the user is trying to write on a file without the right permissions.
+Login as root using sudo su and now you can do the edit.)

+Restart your CNTLM instance and reconnect, you should be good to go

+    : brew services restart cntlm (if you have brew installed)

+If this doesn't work, restarting the slice using the command 'reboot' works.

+---

+<a id="org5c778db"></a>

+# Commands to run tests on individual files

+****Command to run cucumber tests alone if you are using gradle****

+    ./gradlew test --tests pagro.project.RunCukesTest*

+****for a javascript project****

+    npx jest ./src/main/module/Operation/OperationService.test.ts
+    npm run test -- ./src/main/module/Operation/OperationService.test.ts

+---

+<a id="org06ec45d"></a>

+# Gradle commands

+Go to the EAR folder in command prompt:

+    C:\XXXXXXXXXXXXXEAR

+And use this command to build EAR.

+    gradle clean ear --info
+    gradle clean testall --info
+    gradle clean testAll ear –-info

+From folder :      C:\XXXXXXXXXXEAR\build\distributions
+To folder :        C:\WASLP<sub>dev\tools\WASLP8559\wlp\usr\servers\default\dropins</sub>
+Windows command to copy the EAR from a source folder to a destination folder:

+    xcopy C:\XXXXXXXXXXXXXXEAR\build\distributions C:\WASLP_dev\tools\WASLP8559\wlp\usr\servers\default\dropins

+From folder :      C:\Users\n0281526\Documents\services-property-insurance-partner-exchange\PiAcordSalesMediationServiceEAR
+To folder :        C:\WASLP<sub>dev\tools\WASLP8559\wlp\usr\servers\default\dropins</sub>
+Windows command to copy the EAR from a source folder to a destination folder:

+    xcopy C:\WASLP_dev\workspaces\git_repo\services-property-insurance-partner-exchange\PiAcordSalesMediationServiceEAR\build\distributions C:\WASLP_dev\tools\WASLP8559\wlp\usr\servers\default\dropins

+To exclude a few tasks from the build process :

+    ./gradlew build -x checkstyleMain -x findbugsMain -x test -x jacocoTestCoverageVerification -x pmdMain

+---